j256/ormlite-core/README.txt

 	javax-persistence -- 1.0

-	The javax.persistence classes are centralized in the JavaxPersistence misc class.
+	The javax.persistence classes are centralized in the JavaxPersistence misc class and can easily be removed there.

-Loose Dependencies:
+Optional Dependencies:

 	The commons-logging and the log4j packages are referenced in the Logger classes but ORMLite will not use the classes unless they exist in the classpath.

+	commons-logging -- 1.1.1
+	log4j -- 1.2.15

 Test Dependencies:

 	junit -- 4.8.1
 	org.easymock -- 2.3
 	com.h2database -- 1.2.134
-	commons-logging -- 1.1.1
-	log4j -- 1.2.15

 -------------------------------------------------------------------------------------------------------